bzb-stcnx/compliance/README.md

 # compliance validation
-to validate compliance of an implementation module against declared interface modules, run the `compliance` command from the `test` script.
+to validate compliance of an implementation module against declared interface modules, run the `compliance` command from the `test` script of the implementation module.

 # test frameworks
-initially, test suites are restricted to the `karma` framework. the objective is to eventually support other test frameworks, maybe through a plugin architecture.
+`compliance` supports test frameworks that play well with `browserify` to build the test bundle for the browser. this at least includes [karma](http://karma-runner.github.io/) with [karma-browserify](https://www.npmjs.com/package/karma-browserify) but should also include most frameworks.

 # dependency injection
 `compliance` allows to define dependencies as interfaces rather than implementations.